Visit our Covid-19 Guidance Hub Click here

 Should you require any further details regarding our treatment of personal data, please contact our Information Security Officer.

 We shall only process client personal data:

 (i) in order to provide our services to you and perform any other obligations in accordance with our engagement with you;

 (ii) in order to comply with our legal or regulatory obligations; and

 (iii) where it is necessary for the purposes of our legitimate interests and those interests are not overridden by the data subjects’ own privacy rights.
 Our privacy notice (available on our website www.hwfisher.co.uk) contains further details as to how we may process client personal data.

-For the purpose of providing our services to you, pursuant to our engagement letter, we may disclose client personal data to related entities of this firm, our regulatory bodies or other third parties (for example, our professional advisors or service providers).
+For the purpose of providing our services to you, pursuant to our engagement letter, we may disclose client personal data to related entities of this firm, our regulatory bodies or other third parties (for example, our professional advisors, professional outsourced services or service providers).